 Polycystic ovarian syndrome (PCOS) is a hormonal disorder that can cause missed or irregular periods, multiple cysts on the ovaries, excess hair on the face and body, elevated insulin levels, excess weight (particularly around the middle), high blood pressure and acne.
 Women who have PCOS typically have high levels of androgens, which are male hormones normally produced in small amounts in all women's bodies.
 The cause is unknown.
 PCOS may affect between six and 10 percent of all women.

-Tieraona Low Dog, M.D., director of education for the Arizona Center for Integrative Medicine, says that PCOS is principally a metabolic problem and that many treatment approaches are similar to those for insulin resistance.
+Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, says that PCOS is principally a metabolic problem and that many treatment approaches are similar to those for insulin resistance.
 For example, she says that exercise is "an absolute must - no exceptions!"
 This means exercising for at least 30 minutes every day.

 I recommend the following dietary changes: